 Why do truck accidents cause such severe injuries?

 It’s no mystery why large, commercial trucks cause serious injury accidents.
 A fully loaded tractor-trailer can weigh more than 80,000 pounds.
-In accidents involving trucks and smaller cars or motorcycles, the consequences can be devastating.
+In motorcycle accidents and those involving smaller cars, the consequences of a large truck being involved can be devastating.
 Big 18-wheelers also may be hauling heavy equipment that could break free in accidents and fall on other vehicles.
 Trucks also may be carrying potentially explosive material or hazardous chemicals.

 Trucking companies and their insurance companies will often do everything they can to avoid paying accident victims the money they rightfully deserve.
 That’s not right.
 That’s why our aggressive Pennsylvania truck accident attorneys do everything we can to get people the money they deserve.